-Wave-mean flow interactions are usually studied using the zonal momentum budget and Eliassen-Palm (EP) wave activity theory, and the Transformed Eulerian Mean (TEM) perspective (Andrews and McIntyre 1976) yields a direct link between the two quantities.
-However, the BAM modes are based on EKE.
-Whilst EKE may be considered a proxy for EP wave activity, there is also an EKE equation derivable within the TEM framework, which in log-pressure coordinates is (Plumb 1983)
+Wave-mean flow interactions are usually studied using the zonal momentum budget and EP wave activity theory, and the transformed Eulerian mean (TEM) perspective (Andrews and McIntyre 1976) yields a direct link between the two quantities.
+However, the BAMs are based on EKE.
+While EKE may be considered a proxy for EP wave activity, there is also an EKE equation derivable within the TEM framework, which in log pressure coordinates is (Plumb 1983)